-Uninitializes one or more physical drives so that they can be used in HBA mode (see General Controller Settings on page 75).
-This option clears Adaptec meta-data and any OS partitions from a drive.
+Uninitializes one or more physical drives.
+This option clears Adaptec meta-data and reserved space and any OS partitions from a drive; any existing data on the drive is destroyed.
 Drives can uninitialized only if they are not part of any array.